Ryan Murray (cricketer)

 Ryan Murray (born 30 March 1998) is a Zimbabwean cricketer.
 He made his Twenty20 debut for Zimbabwe against Free State in the 2016 Africa T20 Cup on 9 September 2016.
 Prior to his Twenty20 debut, he was part of Zimbabwe's squad for the 2016 Under-19 Cricket World Cup.

-He made his List A debut for Zimbabwe A against Afghanistan A during Afghanistan's tour to Zimbabwe on 29 January 2017.
+He made his List A debut for Zimbabwe A against Afghanistan A during Afghanistan's tour of Zimbabwe, on 29 January 2017.
 He made his first-class debut for Rising Stars in the 2017–18 Logan Cup on 12 November 2017.
 In January 2018, he was named in Zimbabwe' One Day International (ODI) squad for the tri-series in Bangladesh, but he did not play.

 In June 2018, he was named in a Board XI team for warm-up fixtures ahead of the 2018 Zimbabwe Tri-Nation Series.
 Later the same month, he was named in a 22-man preliminary Twenty20 International (T20I) squad for the tri-nation series.
 The following month, he was named in Zimbabwe's One Day International (ODI) squad for their series against Pakistan.
-He made his ODI debut for Zimbabwe against Pakistan on 13 July 2018.
+He made his ODI debut against Pakistan on 13 July 2018.

 In September 2018, he was named as the vice-captain of Zimbabwe's squad for the 2018 Africa T20 Cup tournament.